 (21) "Product" means any commodity made from oil or gas.

-(22) "Reservoir" means an underground accumulation of oil or gas which is a common source of supply, or several such accumulations which by rule or order of the Board are allowed to be produced on a commingled basis, and are treated by the Board as a common source of supply.
+(22) "Reservoir" means an underground accumulation of oil or gas that is a common source of supply, or several such accumulations that by rule or order of the Board are allowed to be produced on a commingled basis, and are treated by the Board as a common source of supply.